Picnicking at Vineyards in North Georgia

 Engelheim Vineyards (Ellijay)

 Visitors are welcome to bring their own food, but it must be enjoyed outside on the grounds (not in the tasting room).
-Meat and cheese plates are available daily and food trucks may be present on the weekend at this winery and vineyard with a German theme.
+Meat and cheese plates are available daily, and food trucks may be present on weekends at this German-themed winery and vineyard.
 Dog friendly.

 Charcuterie plate for sale at Engelheim Vineyards in Ellijay